error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 4. **Large Uncertainties:** Photometric z estimates with 5-10% errors
 5. **Scale Mismatch:** Galaxy-scale (kpc) mixed with stellar-scale (AU) observations

 **This is not about "data quality" in the traditional sense.** Both ESO and historical datasets are scientifically rigorous.
-The difference is **what they measure**: ESO measures local gravitational effects (what SEG predicts), while historical data often measures cosmological/photometric effects (what SEG does NOT predict).
+The difference is **what they measure**: ESO measures local gravitational effects (what SSZ predicts), while historical data often measures cosmological/photometric effects (what SSZ does NOT predict).

 ---